lamont/sudokoQuiz/README.md

 * was hard to read
 * had a bunch of nested for loops.

-I've been doing a lot more ruby lately and wanted to revisit this and refactor it in a more object oriented style, with the idea that I could make the complicated expressions more readable and eliminate nested for loops.
+I've been doing a lot more ruby lately and wanted to revisit this when I found it in a backcup.
+I can refactor it in a more object oriented style, with the idea that I could make the complicated expressions more readable and eliminate nested for loops.

 It's not fast, it's just meant to be readable and extendable as a programming exercise.